saghirajs/aws_serverless_face_rekognition/Readme.md

 - Image capture using React and the `react-webcam` library.
 - AWS Lambda function for facial recognition with Rekognition.
-- Real-time updates via WebSocket communication.
+- Real-time updates via WebSocket communication through a nodejs app.
 - Notifications on an Arduino-connected LCD screen.
 - Results stored in DynamoDB.

 ## Architecture

-The project follows a serverless architecture using AWS services such as S3, DynamoDB, Lambda, and Rekognition.
+The project follows a microservices architecture and a serverless architecture for AWS services such as S3, DynamoDB, Lambda, and Rekognition.
 WebSocket communication is established between the React app and a local Node.js server.
 The system integrates an Arduino Uno with an LCD screen for physical notifications.

 ## Prerequisites